-Module Contents No. of hours Introduction: Relevance of technical drawing in engineering field.
-Types of lines, dimensioning, BIS code of practice for technical drawing. Ι Orthographic projection of points and lines: Projection of points in different quadrants, projection of straight lines inclined to one plane and inclined to both planes.
+Module Contents No. of hours I Introduction: Relevance of technical drawing in engineering field.
+Types of lines, dimensioning, BIS code of practice for technical drawing.
+Orthographic projection of points and lines: Projection of points in different quadrants, projection of straight lines inclined to one plane and inclined to both planes.
 Trace of line, inclination of lines with reference planes, true length of line inclined to both the reference planes.
 8 II Orthographic projection of solids: Projection of simple solids such as triangular, rectangle, square, pentagonal and hexagonal prisms, pyramids, cone and cylinder.
 Projection of solids in simple position including profile view.
 Projection of solids with axis inclined to one of the reference planes and with axis inclined to both reference planes.
-9 Ш Sections of Solids: Sections of prisms, pyramids, cone, cylinder with axis in vertical position and cut by different section planes.
+9 III Sections of Solids: Sections of prisms, pyramids, cone, cylinder with axis in vertical position and cut by different section planes.
 True shape of the sections.
 Locating the section plane when the true shape of the section is given.
-9 Development of surfaces: Development of surfaces of the above solids and solids cut by different section planes.
+Development of surfaces: Development of surfaces of the above solids and solids cut by different section planes.
 Finding the shortest distance between two points on the surface.
+9 IV Isometric projection: Isometric view and projection of prisms, pyramids, cone, cylinder, frustum of pyramid, frustum of cone, sphere, hemisphere and their combinations.
+6

+v Perspective projection: Perspective projection of prisms and pyramids with axis perpendicular to the ground plane.
+Conversion of pictorial view: Conversion of pictorial view into orthographic views.
+5

+SECTION B •

+(To be conducted in CAD Lab)

-IV Isometric projection: Isometric view and projection of prisms, pyramids, cone, cylinder, frustum of pyramid, frustum of cone, sphere, hemisphere and their combinations.
-6 mandatory) Total hours 45 Introduction to Solid Modelling: Creating 3D models of various components using suitable modelling software.
-(Minimum 2 exercises Introduction to Computer Aided Drawing: Role of CAD in design and development of new products, advantages of CAD.
-Creating two- dimensional drawing with dimensions using suitable software.
-(Minimum 2 exercises mandatory) 8 (To be conducted in CAD Lab) SECTION B Conversion of pictorial view: Conversion of pictorial view into orthographic views. v Perspective projection: Perspective projection of prisms and pyramids with axis perpendicular to the ground plane.
+Introduction to Computer Aided Drawing: Role of CAD in design and development of new products, advantages of CAD.
+Creating two-dimensional drawing with dimensions using suitable software.
+(Minimum 2 exercises mandatory) Introduction to Solid Modelling: Creating 3D models of various components using suitable modelling software.
+(Minimum 2 exercises mandatory) 8

+Total hours 45

-Attendance : 10 marks Continuous Assessment for Section A (15 marks for 1 test and 10 marks for classwork) : 25 marks Continuous Assessment for Section B (10 marks for 1 test and 5 marks for classwork) : 15 marks
+Continuous Assessment for Section A : 25 marks

+(15 marks for 1 test and 10 marks for classwork)

+Continuous Assessment for Section B : 15 marks

+(10 marks for 1 test and 5 marks for classwork)

-Course Code Course Name Category L Т Ρ Credit Year of Introduction ESOU10D BASICS OF ELECTRICAL AND ELECTRONICS ENGINEERING ESC 4 0 0 4 2020
+Course Code Course Name Category L T Р Credit Year of Introduction ESOU10D BASICS OF ELECTRICAL AND ELECTRONICS ENGINEERING ESC 4 0 0 4 2020